adamsilver/fdpb/registration.md

 ![Put image here of email keyboard]()

+People using a non-supporting browser will get a standard text field and a standard keyboard.
+No big deal.
+We'll be embracing Progressive Enhancement throughout this book.

 ## Password field

 A password input will show circles for each character typed.
 This is a security measure so that if someone is looking over your should they can't see your password.
-However, this doesn't happen very often.

-With this being the case, fixing typos when the value is obscured, makes usability decline.
-It's often easier to delete the whole entry and start again, than it is to count the circles you know you typed correctly.
+However, this, in reality doesn't happen often.
+With this being the case, fixing typos when the value is obscured, makes for a poor experience.
+It's often easier to delete the whole entry and start again, than it is to figure out which circles you're confident are correct.

 For this reason we should at least enhance the field with a password reveal[^3].
 It's no less secure and it's significantly easier to use because the user can check what they typed.

+The password reveal also stops the need to use an additional "confirm password" field which further reduces work on the user's side.

-Some browsers provide this functionality out of the box and as Heydon says:
+Some browsers provide a password reveal natively.
+So if you write your own cross-browser solution, then you'll want to supress this functionality as follows:

-> Note that Internet Explorer and Microsoft Edge provide this functionality natively, using an interactive 'eye' icon associated with the <code>::ms-reveal</code> pseudo-class.
-Since we've provided our own (cross-browser) solution, it would be wise to suppress this feature:

 	input[type=password]::-ms-reveal {
 	  display: none;
 	}

-The password reveal also stops the need to use an additional "confirm password" field which further reduces work on the user's side.

 You might also be thinking that we should just remove the masking altogether.
 But as we've already discussed moving away from convention and familiarity can breed fear into people that already fear issues of security on the Internet.
 It's for this reason that we offer the reveal as an enhancement, instead of something that you can *turn off*.

+## Label text

+Whilst we've discussed the importance of labels, we haven't addressed the text inside the label itself.
+This is vital.
+What may seem obvious may not always be.

+I've often seen email address fields labelled as "username".
+But if the username is always their email address we should say so.
+So our email field should have "Email address" for a label.

+What's not quite so obvious is the text we should use for the password field.
+The label "Password" is potentially missing some clarity.
+It could suggest that the user needs to type a password they already possess.
+This is both incorrect and bad for security.

+It might also subtly suggest the user is already registered.
+And they might forget what they're doing and think they're signing in.
+I don't know what is the case for your form, but it might be better to have "Choose password" as a label.
+This reinforces the fact they are a) they are signing up and b) that they should create a new password.

+Again, the point of this discussion is not to provide the definitive answer on the correct label for your form.
+The point is to think about the importance of labelling.
+Friends of mine say "Content is the user experience" and this is hard to argue with.

 ## Required fields